shcaudill/website/readme.md

 ## Updates

+**4/18/22:** Been working on a case study, almost finished with the first.

 **4/11/22:** Image fixes and forward momentum.
 Built out the portfolio landing page!

 **4/10/22:** Removed navbar scroll, too buggy, will address later.
 Stable is good.
 Changed Bootstrap SCSS strategy and setup.
 Seems to be working...